Less about numbers

 - Assess and apply leadership constructs for motivating others and developing a collaborative culture.

 - Identify ongoing leadership learning opportunities to develop career and personal effectiveness goals.

 Foundation of Business Requirements

-MGMT535 Managerial Communications will be required if the student does not demonstrate adequate writing skills as evidenced by successful completion of the Statement of Purpose or an appropriate score on the GMAT or GRE writing assessment.
+MGMT535 Managerial Communications will be required if the student does not demonstrate adequate writing skills as evidenced by successful completion of the Statement of Purpose.

 |CISP600||Information Systems Planning||3 cr.|

 |MGMT610||Management Vision and Decision: Creative & Critical Thinking from a Strategic Perspective||3 cr.|